-FIGURE II Transfer from Male to Male/Ashkenazic and Male/Eastern in the Trust Game but not driven by correct expectations (stereotypes)...
+FIGURE II Transfer from Male to Male/Ashkenazic and Male/Eastern in the Trust Game

 - ... by Ashkenazic and Eastern Jews alike... - Similar stereotyping even by the members of a group discriminated against common (e.g., Hoff and Pandey, 2006: caste stereotyping in exam scores - just making caste salient lowers lower-caste test scores)